danhaus93-ops/solostrike-umbrel/README.md

 - **[docker-ckpool-solo](https://github.com/getumbrel/docker-ckpool-solo)** by Umbrel — multi-arch prebuilt image
 - **[mempool.space](https://mempool.space)** — block explorer integration
 - **[Umbrel](https://umbrel.com)** — the home server OS that makes self-hosting this possible
-- **[nostr](https://nostr.com)** — the relay protocol behind Solostrike Pulse
+- **[nostr](https://nostr.com)** — the relay protocol behind Lonestrike Pulse

 -----

 ## License

-**SoloStrike** (v1.11.11 and later) is released under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).
+**LoneStrike** (v1.11.11 and later) is released under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).

-The SoloStrike **name**, **pickaxe-and-Bitcoin logo**, and **LAVA visual identity** are trademarks of the SoloStrike project author, governed by a separate [TRADEMARK.md](TRADEMARK.md) policy.
+The LoneStrike **name**, **pickaxe-and-Bitcoin logo**, and **LAVA visual identity** are trademarks of the LoneStrike project author, governed by a separate [TRADEMARK.md](TRADEMARK.md) policy.

 ### What this means in plain English

-- ✅ **Personal use is free.** Run SoloStrike on your own Umbrel.
+- ✅ **Personal use is free.** Run LoneStrike on your own Umbrel.
 Mine Bitcoin.
 Keep 100% of your blocks.
 No fees, no obligations.
 - ✅ **You can fork and modify the code.** Make it do whatever you want.
 Just keep your fork AGPL-3.0 and publish your source.
 - ✅ **You can contribute back.** Pull requests welcome.
 Your contributions are AGPL-3.0 under the same license.
-- ⚠️ **Hosted services must disclose source.** If you run a modified SoloStrike as a service for OTHER people to use (i.e. a hosted mining pool service), you must make your modified source code available to those users.
+- ⚠️ **Hosted services must disclose source.** If you run a modified LoneStrike as a service for OTHER people to use (i.e. a hosted mining pool service), you must make your modified source code available to those users.
 This is the AGPL Section 13 requirement — it closes the SaaS loophole that GPL leaves open.
-- ❌ **You can't call your fork "SoloStrike".** The code is open under AGPL; the name and brand are not.
+- ❌ **You can't call your fork "LoneStrike".** The code is open under AGPL; the name and brand are not.
 See [TRADEMARK.md](TRADEMARK.md) for details on what is and isn't permitted brand use.
 - ❌ **You can't take this code and ship it under a proprietary closed-source license.** AGPL is copyleft — derivative works must be AGPL-3.0.

 ### License relationships

-- **SoloStrike codebase** (this repo’s `danhaus93-solostrike/` directory): **AGPL-3.0** — all code in this directory is original implementation by the SoloStrike project.
+- **LoneStrike codebase** (this repo’s `danhaus93-solostrike/` directory): **AGPL-3.0** — all code in this directory is original implementation by the LoneStrike project.
 - **ckpool-solo**: **GPLv2** — runs as a separate Docker container (`ghcr.io/getumbrel/docker-ckpool-solo`); no ckpool source is bundled, embedded, linked, or modified in this repo.
 This is "mere aggregation" under GPL terms.

 ### Relicensing history

-SoloStrike was originally released under the MIT license (v1.0.0 through v1.11.10).
+LoneStrike was originally released under the MIT license (v1.0.0 through v1.11.10).
 Starting with v1.11.11, the project is licensed under AGPL-3.0.
 This change was made to:

-1. Ensure that any commercial hosted service built on SoloStrike must release its modifications to users (the AGPL Section 13 requirement)
+1. Ensure that any commercial hosted service built on LoneStrike must release its modifications to users (the AGPL Section 13 requirement)
 2. Prevent proprietary closed-source forks
-3. Align SoloStrike with the rest of the solo-mining ecosystem which is GPL-family
+3. Align LoneStrike with the rest of the solo-mining ecosystem which is GPL-family

 Code distributed under prior versions (v1.11.10 and earlier) remains available under MIT for those releases.
 New code from v1.11.10 forward is AGPL-3.0.